Eelbrain/Alice/README.md

 This directory contains the scripts that were used to convert the data from the original Alice EEG dataset to the format used here.

+# Experimental pipeline

+The `pipeline` directory contains instructions for using an experimental pipeline that simplifies and streamlines TRF analysis.
+For more information, see the [Pipeline](pipeline) Readme file.

 # Further resources

 This tutorial and dataset: